22 Fun Things to Do in Edinburgh on a Rainy Day

 Just off the Royal Mile is Edinburgh’s only chocolate tour, The Chocolatarium!

-Don’t be fooled, while this is a fun activity for kids, adults get a big kick out of the chocolate experience too.
+While this is a fun activity for kids, adults also get a big kick out of the chocolate experience.

-The tour lasts for 90 minutes and during that time you get to drink, make and sample chocolate, one of which is haggis flavoured.
+The tour lasts 90 minutes, during which time you get to drink, make, and sample chocolate, one of which is haggis-flavoured.

 Tasting Type of Chocolates The Chocolatarium Activities Tours on Royal Mile Edinburgh